Agent management

 AI registryβ

 Connect IDEs and agents to Port, publish skills and prompts, and govern which MCP servers teams may use.
-This part of Agent management groups the Port MCP server, MCP registry, Skills, and Prompts documentation.
+This part of Agent management groups the Port MCP server, MCP registry, Skills, Skills usage analytics, and Prompts documentation.

 Use the AI registry to: